 Fintech solutions are rapidly improving, how we experience financial services and how quickly regional banks adopt new technology will ultimately define their legacy and market share.

 In Kuwait, strong digital infrastructure and an entrepreneurial mindset have positioned the nation as a high-potential incubator for fintech.

 Fahad AlSharekh, Founder of TechInvest, a VC and Private Equity firm based in Kuwait City, spoke with us about Kuwait’s inherent fintech advantages, including the fact that Kuwait offers the “cheapest 5G in the world.”

-FinFirst has also anticipated this demand, which is why our mobile app has been specifically designed to better enable easy applications for business loans, large and small.
+FinFirst has also anticipated this demand, which is why our mobile app has been specifically designed to better enable easy applications for SME business loans.

 In Kuwait, the tech market has long been developed due to the entrepreneurial nature of Kuwaitis and the fact that it’s a free market; we have three telcos and five other ISP providers.
 On top of that, we’re generally early adopters.
-With a lot of the apps that blow up — such as Snapchat, Twitter and WhatsApp — the growth in Kuwait is always first.
+With a lot of the apps that blow up such as Snapchat, Twitter, WhatsApp and more — the growth in Kuwait is always first.